 A car accident lawyer can also investigate the scene of the accident and collect the evidence needed to prove your claim.
 It is important that your lawyer is able to do this quickly, since evidence can deteriorate or even disappear if you wait too long.
 Skid marks will fade and disappear.
 Government agencies can correct road hazards after the accident.
 Eyewitnesses can become hard or impossible to locate.
 The sooner you talk with an attorney, the better.

-If you have suffered a back injury in a car accident, the attorneys at the Law Offices of Ogle, Elrod & Baril, PLLC can help.
+If you have suffered a back injury in a car accident, the attorneys OEB Law, PLLC can help.
 We offer experienced and compassionate legal advice and we will keep fighting until we get you everything you deserve.
 Call us today at 865-546-1111 to set up your free, no-obligation consultation.